-Nationally, the government's 2019 Climate Action Plan (CAP) provides a detailed framework which identified how Ireland will achieve its 2030 targets to reduce greenhouse gas emissions by 30% compared with 2005 limits.
-This target was increased to 51% under 'Our Shared Future', the 2020 programme for government.
+Nationally, a climate and biodiversity emergency was declared by Dáil Éireann and Dublin City Council in 2019.
+Subsequently, the government's 2021 Climate Action Plan (CAP) provides a detailed framework which identified how Ireland will achieve a 51% reduction in Ireland's overall GHG emissions from 2021 to 2030, and to achieving net-zero emissions no later than 2050.
+These legally-binding objectives are set out in the Climate Action and Low Carbon Development (Amendment) Act 2021.
 The CAP commits to delivering a just transition, recognising the significant level of change required and that the burden must be as fairly distributed as possible.